Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Humane Humanoids: Functional and Nonfunctional Specifications

-\textit{Humanoid cognition} simulates and implements human cognitive thinking, traits, and capabilities.
-Accordingly, robotic cognition builds humanlike brain and mental models with functions and capabilities including reasoning, inference and decision-making mechanisms, and enabling robotic goal, intention and emotion.
-Robotic mental modeling \cite{Tabrez2020ASO} attributes the theory of mind with thoughts, desires and intentions etc. and formalizes them as shared mental representations between robots and between humans and robots to simulate the awareness, roles, responsibilities, knowledge structures, cognitive mechanisms and processes of human cognition, reasoning, teaming, interaction, communication and collaboration etc for human-like problem-solving and decision-making.
+Humanoid mind and cognition imitate human brain mechanisms to achieve human-like mental and cognitive thinking, consciousness, traits, and capabilities, etc., although rarely explored.
+Accordingly, developing humanoid mind and cognition requires to understand how human brain functions and to develop humanoid mental models simulating human functions and capabilities including reasoning, inference and decision-making mechanisms, as well as mentality like goal, intention, and emotion. \textit{Humanoid mental modeling} attributes the theory of mind with thoughts, desires and intentions etc. \cite{Tabrez2020ASO}.
+It formalizes mental representations shareable between humanoids and between humans and humanoids by characterizing and simulating the awareness, roles, responsibilities, knowledge structures, mechanisms and processes of human cognition, reasoning, teaming, interaction, communication and collaboration for achieving human-like problem-solving and decision-making.

-\textit{Humanoid intention and emotion} imitate human facial expressions in robots and embodies and learns robotic intention and emotion.
-This represents a new stage of humanlike, humanlevel and humane robotics. \textit{Robotic emotions} \cite{RawalS22} may be presented by hand-coded, automated, and learning-based designs and methods. \textit{Robotic affection} combines personality trait, attitude, emotion, mood and interpersonal stance \cite{McCollHHNB16}.
-The generation, recognition, learning, alignment and adjustment of automatic, real-time and complex robotic emotion, affection and intention guided by goals and tasks, in the wild, during performing activities, mixed with other robotic modalities, or during interaction and collaboration with humans represent some future directions.
+Specifically, \textit{humanoid intentionality} captures how humans make aims, objectives, and plans and develops robotic intention models. \textit{Robotic emotions} are implemented by hand-coded, automated, or learning-based designs and methods \cite{RawalS22}. \textit{Robotic affection} further combines personality trait, attitude, emotion, mood and interpersonal stance \cite{McCollHHNB16}.
+Modeling humanoid intention, emotion and affection represents a new stage of developing humane humanoids by incorporating humanity and mentality into human-like, human-level machines.
+Humanity and mentality may be learned from human activities, scenes, behaviors, facial expressions, spoken emotions, postures, textual sentiments, and interaction attributes, etc. The generation, recognition, learning, transfer, alignment and adjustment of humanoid emotion, affection and intention may be guided by goals and tasks, in the wild, during performing activities, from multiple modalities, or during interaction and collaboration with humans.